kcakar/Study-Redux/README.md

 Subscribe function is used to changes in the store.
 You can get the current state using **store.getState()** method.
 The passed function will be called whenever a change happens in the state.
 But with react-redux package, you shouldn't need to use this method.
 The subscribtions are managed with the connect method.

 * **Dispatch** ({type:"ACTION_NAME",payload:{})
 You can set the state only through actions.
 And you do that through dispatch method.
 Dispact method has an object as a parameter and this object has the type and the payload in it.
+If you want to dispacth an action for an asynchronous function like an ajax call, you need to use redux-thunk. redux-thunk passes the dispact method automatically so you do not need to think about the context of this.
+Ex:
+`this.props.dispatch(function(dispatch){
+    dispatch({type:"SOME_ACTION", data:"someData"});

+    setTimeout(function() {
+        dispatch({type:"CHANGE_ORIGIN_AMOUNT", data:{newAmount:"5000"}});
+    } , 3000)
+ });`

 * **Reducer** (state = defaultState, action)
 Whenever an action is dispatched, all reducers get called.
 You basically check the type of action and if it is your type, you change the state.
 If not you return the state without modifiying it.